marcin-bakowski-wttech/launch-training/README.md

-# launch training basic HTML
+# launch & AEP training basic HTML

 This is based on project:
 https://github.com/assafelovic/Basic-Landing-Page-Layout